 Grab yourself one of these egg cookers and save yourself the trouble.
 Plus our boys really like eating hard boiled eggs and with this egg cooker they can make them by themselves.
 Win win.

-Slice your eggs in half lengthwise and scoop out the yolks into a small bowl.
+Slice your perfect hard boiled eggs in half lengthwise and scoop out the yolks into a small bowl.

 What Are the Ingredients For Deviled Eggs?

 This deviled egg recipe makes the best deviled eggs you’ll ever taste!
-A perfect make ahead recipe for appetizers or tailgating!
+An easy appetizer recipe for parties or tailgating!

 6 hard boiled eggs